libsdl-org/SDL/docs/README-ios.md

 Requirements: Mac OS X 10.8 or later and the iOS 7+ SDK.

 Instructions:

+1. Either download [Molten](https://moltengl.com/free-trial/) and unzip it or download the Vulkan headers from Khronos's [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs/tree/1.0/src/vulkan) repo and put them in a directory hierarchy `include/vulkan`.
-1. Open SDL.xcodeproj (located in Xcode-iOS/SDL) in Xcode.
+2. Open SDL.xcodeproj (located in Xcode-iOS/SDL) in Xcode.
+3. Set a `VULKAN_SDK` custom path in the Xcode preferences.
+Select *Custom Paths* on the *Locations* tab.
+The value should be either the `MoltenVK` directory within the unzipped Molten package or the parent of the `include/vulkan` hierarchy.
-2. Select your desired target, and hit build.
+4. Select your desired target, and hit build.

 There are three build targets:
 - libSDL.a: